google/tsunami-security-scanner-plugins/community/detectors/kubernetes_rce_via_open_access/README.md

 # Kubernetes Open Access Remote Code Execution

-The scanner detected that a Kubernetes service allows annonymous access.
+The scanner detected that a Kubernetes service allows anonymous access.
 This allows attackers to execute arbitrary code by creating a new pod if excessive permissions have been added to the system:anonymous user.